-\textbf{Chapter 4} showcases the potential of profiling data to compare and characterize individual donors within a group.
-We constructed SIgA1 profiles for a cohort of six lactating women who received a SARS-CoV-2 vaccination.
+\textbf{Chapter 4} showcases the potential of antibody repertoire profiling data to compare and characterize individual donors within a group.
+We constructed SIgA1 profiles for a cohort of six lactating women who had received two identical SARS-CoV-2 vaccinations.
 The resulting profiles complement findings from earlier ELISA-based titer level analysis of these samples, where a biphasic rise in spike-specific IgA was found.
 Our observations indicate the emergence of a heterogeneous polyclonal population of between 100 and 200 novel clones in all donors after vaccination.
 This vaccine-induced population is dominated by a persistent population of clones that appear shortly after the initial vaccination and persist until at least five days after the second.
 However, we also detect a population of clones that emerge more than three days after the second vaccination was administered, in every donor.
 In-depth analysis of a strong responder, selected by ELISA and confirmed by our data, reveals that the second rise in spike-specific IgA coincides with an abundant second dose-induced population, highlighting the divergent clonal makeup of what initially seemed like a symmetrical biphasic response.
 Additionally, we observed several highly abundant clones appear and subsequently disappear from the secreted repertoire over the course of ~40 days, showing that highly abundant clones do not necessarily persist over time.

 \bigskip\\

-In \textbf{Chapter 5}, we built upon the proof of concept for endogenous antibody sequencing presented in Chapter 2 to create a more standardized and broadly applicable workflow for sequencing antibody chains in mixtures using a combination of peptide- and protein-centric mass spectrometry.
+In \textbf{Chapter 5}, we built further upon the proof of concept for \emph{de novo} sequencing of endogenous antibodies by mass spectrometry initially presented in Chapter 3 to create a more standardized and broadly applicable workflow for sequencing antibody chains in mixtures using a combination of peptide- and protein-centric mass spectrometry.
 The proposed approach sequences a target chain in a modular, three-stage process based on germline domains.
 It starts with sequencing the framework regions, followed by complementarity determining regions with flanking framework regions, and ultimately full chain sequences.
 Through integration of middle-down fragmentation, we could resolve ambiguity in \emph{de novo} sequence predictions for the hypervariable complementarity determining regions.
 To achieve this, we filtered candidate sequences by comparing their theoretical mass to the gap between adjacent framework regions.
 We demonstrated the effectiveness of this approach by accurately sequencing a single targeted chain in a pure monoclonal antibody sample, an equimolar mixture of three monoclonal antibodies, and a polyclonal serum sample.
 This approach provides a broadly applicable workflow that could be used in future studies to sequence complex samples with high accuracy, as well as a step towards full automation of the process.\\

+\clearpage

 !Perspective and Outlook

-Recent work by Wolf et al.\cite{Wolf2022Antibody Levels Poorly Reflect on the Frequency of Memory B Cells Generated following SARS-CoV-2, Seasonal Influenza, or EBV Infection} has demonstrated that an individual's antibody titers are a poor marker of the frequency of memory B cells generated following SARS-CoV-2, seasonal influenza, or EBV infection.
-If assessing humoral immunity through polyclonal antibody titers does not reflect an individual's ability to mount an antibody response, then we need to find additional ways to determine an individual's level of protection.
-The research presented in this thesis describes a promising strategy to achieve this goal through proteomic antibody repertoire characterization using mass spectrometry.
+Recent work by Wolf et al.\cite{Wolf2022Antibody Levels Poorly Reflect on the Frequency of Memory B Cells Generated following SARS-CoV-2, Seasonal Influenza, or EBV Infection} demonstrated that an individual's antibody titers are a poor marker of the frequency of memory B cells generated following SARS-CoV-2, seasonal influenza, or EBV infection.
+If assessing humoral immunity through polyclonal antibody titers does not reflect an individual's ability to mount an antibody response, we need to find additional ways to determine an individual's level of protection.
+The research presented in this thesis describes a promising new strategy to achieve this goal through antibody repertoire characterization by using mass spectrometry.